Plans for Tropicana in Weston recommended for approval

 Trop (WsM), a group of local businesses, wants to redevelop the site and reinstate a pool.

-Planning officers have recommended approval of its scheme, which will be considered on 21 February, subject to conditions.'Two hats'
+Planning officers have recommended approval of its scheme, which will be considered on 21 February, subject to conditions.

 Councillor Tony Lake, executive member for asset management on the Conservative-led council, said: "Although the council owns the site, it has not put in this planning application.